Why Entuned Exists

 The value was never in the music itself.
 It was in the proof that the music worked.

 The pilot is free.
 The music is original.
-The data is ours.
+The retailer owns the result.